Pros and cons of venture capital and angel investing

-- Angel investors are usually highly risk-averse, and will rarely make “follow-up” investments.
+- Angel investors tend to be somewhat risk-averse, and will rarely make “follow-up” investments.

 - Depending on your “angel,” you might find yourself wrestling with your financier over key company decisions.
-After all, now that he or she is an investor, your angel feels entitled to some control over your company’s future.
+After all, now that he or she is an investor, your angel can feel entitled to some control over your company’s future.